rugbyprof/2143-ObjectOrientedProgramming/Assignments/03-Program_1/README.md

 ## Program Overview

-- There is plenty of starter code that will
+- There is plenty of code examples in this folder.
+I tried to organize what I thought was a good approach into [starter.py](./starter.py).
+-